📌 Note:

 The .create_table? block will be mapped to a CREATE TABLE IF NOT EXISTS statement, so if the database was already initialized, this block does nothing.

-At the end, we return a handle to the :requests table of the database.
+At the end, we return a handle to the database client.

 {"name": "make_database_connection"}